Alanine42/fa22-cse110-lab3/README.md

-# Lab 2 - Intro to HTML
+# Lab 3 - CSS and Agile

-You can find the Meeting Notes here: https://alanine42.github.io/Lab2_Starter/
+You can find the Meeting Notes here: https://alanine42.github.io/fa22-cse110-lab3/